 Our new Sculpture and extend media hire, Visual Arts Assistant Professor Melanie Jones has been screening her films and garnering numerous awards and nominations.

-Written and directed by Melanie, her feature film is also nominated for national awards.
+Written and directed by Melanie, her feature film was also nominated for national awards.
 FSM was also selected as the BC Winner of the Indiecan10K Challenge and raised over $11,000 in a successful Indiegogo Crowd funding campaign.

-Website and Press Link Video Trailer Link
+Website and Press Link

 Scott Sheffield and Robin Anderson

-In October 2015, Dr. Scott Sheffield and Robin Anderson have combined their research interests in submitting a proposal for a 4-year Insight Grant from the Social Sciences and Humanities Research Council (SSHRC), this is the major federal government funding agency for the social sciences and humanities.
+In October 2015, Dr. Scott Sheffield and Robin Anderson combined their research interests in submitting a proposal for a 4-year Insight Grant from the Social Sciences and Humanities Research Council (SSHRC), this is the major federal government funding agency for the social sciences and humanities.
 The proposal brings together the expertise of seven scholars from five different universities to explore the impact of the Second World War on British Columbia and its residents, a subject that has received scant attention in provincial histories.
 The diverse scholars plan to divide their data gathering efforts and share all resources electronically, in order to make the most efficient use of precious public funding.
 Here at UFV, Sheffield, the principle investigator for the proposal, will organise the digitisation of 15 provincial newspapers for the entire war period, with the help of undergraduate student Research Assistants hired with the grant money, as well as coordinate community archival research on Vancouver Island and in Northern BC.
 Anderson will assist with the digitising project and be responsible for Vancouver-based archives.
 Read More

 Dr. Martha Dow